The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement

 \subsubsection{Deterministic Algorithms}

-The first method summarized in Theorem \ref{thm:dualOnline} holds for deterministic online knapsack selection algorithms, and follows a similar reasoning to Lemma \ref{lm:linear bid}.
+The first method summarized in Theorem \ref{thm:dualOnline} holds for deterministic online knapsack selection algorithms, and follows a similar reasoning to Lemma \ref{lm:linear bid} from the appendix.
 To the best of our knowledge, this Theorem can be applied to all dual-based online knapsack algorithms.